CycloneDX/cdxgen/docs/CLI.md

                                cts.
 Defaults to true but disabled for containers and oci scans.
 Use --no-install-deps to disable this feature.           [boolean] [default: true]
-      --validate               Validate the generated SBoM using json schema.
+      --validate               Validate the generated SBOM using json schema.
 De faults to true.
 Pass --no-validate to disable.
                                                        [boolean] [default: true]
       --usages-slices-file     Path for the usages slice file created by atom.